 Buy a Home / Sell a Home / Lease Commercial Property

 Buying, Selling, & Leasing Can Give the Gift of Hope

 Hope For The Day wants everyone to know that “it’s OK to not be OK,” because millions of people are struggling with mental health without support.
-Hope for the Day equips people with the right tools to help themselves or others experiencing depression and hopelessness.
+As a member of Investing in Communities®, Hope For The Day can receive funding from the real estate transactions of its supporters, at no cost to the supporter or to Hope For The Day.
+The more supporters use this free platform before engaging a real estate agent, the more resources Hope For The Day has to equip people with the right tools to help themselves or others experiencing depression and hopelessness.

 The rate of suicide completion in the US has reached a 30 year high.
 Suicide is a preventable mental health crisis when people have access to the right resources and support.
 The perceived social and cultural stigma of depression can cause individuals shame and exacerbate the sense of isolation and despair.
 Too often we do not talk openly about suicide until it is too late.
 But it doesn’t have to be this way.
 Hope For The Day is proactively preventing suicide through outreach and mental health education.